Ask a doctor about a prescription for EXAMETAZIMA RADIOPHARMACY 500 MICROGRAMS RADIOPHARMACEUTICAL PREPARATION KIT

-Exametazima-Radiopharmacy 500 micrograms kit for preparation of radiopharmaceutical EFG
+Exametazima-Radiopharmacy 500 micrograms kit for radiopharmaceutical preparation

 Exametazima

-Read this leaflet carefully before you receive this medicine because it contains important information for you.
+Read all of this leaflet carefully before you are given this medicine because it contains important information for you.

-This medication is a radiopharmaceutical for diagnostic use only.
+This medicine is a radiopharmaceutical for diagnostic use only.

-The nuclear medicine doctor will explain which part of your body will be scanned.
+Your nuclear medicine doctor will explain which part of your body will be scanned.

-Exametazima-Radiopharmacy should not be used
+Exametazima-Radiopharmacy must not be used

 Warnings and precautions

-Be especially careful with Exametazima-Radiopharmacy
+Be particularly careful with Exametazima-Radiopharmacy

-Before the administration of Exametazima-Radiopharmacy you must:
+Before administration of Exametazima-Radiopharmacy you should:

 Children

-Inform your nuclear medicine doctor if you are under 18 years old.
+Tell your nuclear medicine doctor if you are under 18 years old.

-Use of Exametazima-Radiopharmacy with other medications
+Using Exametazima-Radiopharmacy with other medicines

 Exametazima-Radiopharmacy with food, drinks, and alcohol

-Pregnancy and lactation
+Pregnancy and breast-feeding

-You must inform your nuclear medicine doctor before the administration of Exametazima-Radiopharmacy if there is any possibility of pregnancy, if you experience a delay in your period, or if you are breastfeeding.
+You must inform your nuclear medicine doctor before administration of Exametazima-Radiopharmacy if there is any possibility that you may be pregnant, if you have a delayed period, or if you are breast-feeding.

 If you are pregnant

-If you are breastfeeding
+If you are breast-feeding

-Please consult your nuclear medicine doctor when you can resume breastfeeding.
+Please consult your nuclear medicine doctor when you can resume breast-feeding.

-Driving and operating machinery
+Driving and using machines

 Important information about some components of Exametazima-Radiopharmacy